MacLeanLuke/TSCalculator/Readme.md

 ## Reasoning Behind Technical/Architectural Choices

 I choose an object oriented approach to abstracting out the various functions of the application to keep each of the functions well defined and contained for testing.
+Also in an effort to make the user experience more intuitive, I added additional information in the output to give the user more context.

+## Additional Future Features

+With additional time, I would like to build out a more robust Object Oriented structure, and a robust testing suite to go along with it.
+Additionaly, I would like to add support for more operators, and build it out into a complete reactive web app.